Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Shell shock is a software that allows you to execute bash script code on a remote server.
 This is done by exploiting **common gateway interface** which is a protocol that handles requests for running scripts on the server.

-- Why this becomes problematic is because it gives a hacker the power to load malacious bash scripts as environment variables into the HTTP header- which can potentially elevate priviliges and allow:
+- Why this becomes problematic is because it gives a hacker the power to load malacious bash scripts as environment variables (controls how processes are run on a computer) into the HTTP header- which can potentially elevate priviliges and allow:

     - Download of sensitive data
     - Send and receive shells to and from the target